TadeasKriz/tadeaskriz.github.io/_posts/2014-04-11-actual-generic-parameters-of-a-class-in-runtime.md

 title: Actual generic parameters of a Class<?> in runtime
 ---

 Yesterday I was working on dynamic mapping of marshallers to their marshalled type.
 The way I've done it was having an interface `Marshaller` with generic parameter `<T>`.
-Then I'm using **Reflections** to get all classes that implements this interface.
-Then I need to get the actual type ot `<T>`, which is a problem if there is for example an abstract class, that is the base for all marshallers.
+Then I was using **Reflections** to get all classes that implements this interface.
+Then I needed to get the actual type of `<T>` which is a problem if there is for example an abstract class that is the base for all marshallers.
 So if you have the following setup, it's not as easy as just calling `ParameterizedType#getActualTypeArguments()".

 ```java
 interface Marshaller<T> {